-- c.
+c.
 Role of the Committee on Appointments.
 The Committee advises the President and the Dean in cases of promotion.
 The Committee shall receive from the Dean all materials included by the Dean in the promotion file, gather any additional evidence by such means as it deems necessary, and make its recommendation to the Dean within one month of receiving the file from the Dean's Office.
 When the Committee differs with the department, the Subcommittee that considered the case shall confer with the voting members of the department before the Committee makes its recommendation.
 Committee deliberations and voting always occur in executive session.
-In the written recommendation, the Subcommittee shall report all of the evidence that informed the recommendation. - d.
+In the written recommendation, the Subcommittee shall report all of the evidence that informed the recommendation.

+d.
 Role of the Dean.
-By November 1 in the academic year during which the faculty member is to be considered, the Dean shall acknowledge the candidate's nomination for promotion.
-The Dean shall gather the materials described above from the candidate; the list of two outside scholars from the department; student letters collected for prior appointments; letters solicited from thirty-five former and current students randomly selected by the Registrar, including concentrators and non-concentrators, and students from both lower and upper-level courses; and all College-approved student course evaluations.
-The Dean shall seek letters with observations regarding the candidacy from current committee members of the academic program(s) to which the candidate regularly contributes.
+By September 1 in the academic year during which the faculty member is to be considered, the Dean shall acknowledge the candidate's nomination for promotion.
+The Dean shall gather the materials described above from the candidate; the list of two or more outside scholars from the department; student letters collected for prior appointments; the names of thirty-five former and current students randomly selected by the Registrar, including concentrators and non-concentrators, and students from both lower and upper-level courses; and all College-approved student course evaluations.
+The Dean shall seek letters with observations regarding the candidacy from current committee members of the academic program(s) to which the candidate regularly contributes and from non-voting members of the candidate's department or interdisciplinary program (for candidates hired directly into a program).
 The Dean shall select and write to four outside scholars willing to receive and evaluate materials by early fall, including at least two supplied by the candidate, one suggested by the department, and one additional scholar chosen by the Dean.
 Normally, the group of outside scholars chosen to evaluate the candidate's scholarship shall include no more than one of the faculty member's former professors, colleagues, or associates in publication.
 In cases where performance is a significant form of scholarship, the evaluations of performance already on record may be used and may justify lowering the number of recommendations added at this point.
 The Dean shall also write to the students and colleagues suggested by the candidate and to the randomly selected students, asking them to provide an evaluation of those aspects of the candidacy with which they are familiar.
+If an Associate Dean participates in the department's (or program's) evaluation of the candidate, that Associate Dean must be excluded from any role in the case on behalf of the Dean.

-As early as possible in the spring, and no later than March 1, the Dean shall provide the department's tenured Professors with access to the materials submitted by the candidate and all of the student and scholarly evaluations.
+As early as possible in the spring, and no later than March 1, the Dean shall provide the department's tenured Professors with access to the materials submitted by the candidate and collected by the Dean.

 The Dean shall forward the department recommendation to the Committee on Appointments, along with access to all information gathered by the Dean for this decision from the candidate, the department, and other sources.
-At this time the Dean shall provide the candidate with the names of the outside evaluators who reviewed her or his materials.
+At this time the Dean shall provide the candidate with the names of the outside evaluators who reviewed their materials.

-Upon receipt of the recommendation of the Committee on Appointments, the Dean shall consider that recommendation, the department recommendation, the evidence accumulated through the process, and any additional information that the Dean my gather.
+Upon receipt of the recommendation of the Committee on Appointments, the Dean shall consider that recommendation, the department recommendation, the evidence accumulated through the process, and any additional information that the Dean may gather.
 The Dean will then present a written recommendation, with supporting reasons, to the President, along with access to all documentation gathered for the review.
 In the written recommendation, the Dean shall report all of the evidence that informed the recommendation.